Nazeofel/Nazeofel/README.md

 # Hi I'm Alexander Welcome on my GitHub Page !

-I do Javascript...
+I do Typescript...
 Well, I'm trying to.

 PS: Learning is important.